The Satoshi Overhang: Why the Bear Case is Bounded

 \subsubsection{4.1 Revealed preference: what sixteen years rule in and rule out}

 }

 Sixteen years of Patoshi dormancy is a behavioral dataset.
-The strongest inference it supports is a negative one.
-A holder whose utility function rewarded additional realized wealth above all other considerations would not have been silent across four bitcoin bull cycles (2013, 2017, 2021, 2024), each of which offered attractive exit points.
-Even an unfavorably executed partial liquidation in any of those cycles would have realized dollar sums large enough to dominate almost any reasonable consumption or bequest function.
-The holder did none of these.
-The prior on pure wealth-maximization, consistent with Track 1's hypothetical, is therefore empirically weak.
+A holder who valued more money above all else would not likely have stayed silent through four bull markets (2013, 2017, 2021, 2024), each a good chance to exit.
+Even a clumsy partial sale in any of them would have raised sums large enough to swamp almost any reasonable spending or bequest plan.
+The holder did none of this.
+The prior on pure wealth-maximization, the premise of Track 1, is therefore empirically weak.

-The record also constrains the technical and operational profile.
-Satoshi's writing in the original whitepaper, the early BitcoinTalk forum posts, and the source code of the reference client displays skill in applied cryptography, distributed systems, and economic design that narrows the candidate pool to a small subset of the cypherpunk community active in the 2007 to 2010 window.
-The operational security maintained across pseudonymous communications for two years, the clean withdrawal in April 2011, and the sixteen-year silence since display a level of discipline that further constrains the profile.
-The ideological positioning of the whitepaper, its references to hard money, supply discipline, and disintermediation from centralized institutions, situates the holder within what is now called the bitcoin maximalist tradition: the position that bitcoin alone, with its fixed supply schedule, is the legitimate digital monetary asset, and that its supply discipline must not be compromised by alternative protocols, contentious forks, or accommodation of centralizing intermediaries.
-Back, as noted in Section 1, is a publicly discussed instantiation of this profile; the analysis that follows does not depend on the Back identification being correct, nor does it require any particular identity to be correct.
+The record also narrows the holder's capabilities.
+Satoshi's writing in the whitepaper, the early BitcoinTalk posts, and the reference client's source code shows command of applied cryptography, distributed systems, and economic design that points to a small subset of the cypherpunk community active from 2007 to 2010.
+The operational security held across two years of pseudonymous communication, the clean exit in April 2011, and the sixteen years of silence since show discipline that narrows the profile further.
+This matters later: a holder of this competence can execute any disposition, including the cryptographic inheritance and destruction arrangements of Section 5, cleanly and without help.

-What the record rules in and rules out, on its own, is limited.
-It rules out wealth-maximizing exit as the dominant preference.
-It rules in a holder with cryptographic sophistication, operational discipline, and at least some ideological stake in bitcoin's character.
-It leaves open a range of possible preferences about disposition at horizon.
+So the record establishes the holder's capability, the cryptographic skill and operational discipline to carry out any disposition, and it makes pure wealth-maximization a weak explanation for the silence, though dormancy by itself cannot separate deliberate restraint from lost keys, incapacity, death, or group deadlock.
+What it does not establish is the motive behind the dormancy.
+The whitepaper's ideological cast, hard money, supply discipline, and disintermediation from central institutions, hints at an orientation often associated with what is now called the bitcoin maximalist tradition.
+Whether that orientation, or some other preference, actually governs the holder's behavior is the question the next section takes up.

 \hypertarget{alternative-preference-sets-consistent-with-dormancy}{